-Lending limits on FHA mortgage products are different county-to-county in Minnesota, with $271,000 on the lower end of the range.
-Conventional loan limits are set at $417,000.
+Lending limits on FHA mortgage products are different county-to-county in Minnesota, with $331,760 the low end of the range in 2020.
+Conventional loan limits are set at $510,400 for 2020.
 Here's a listing by locality of FHA and conventional loan limits in Minnesota:

 Buying a Home in Minnesota: Learn from the Experts

 Kim Stuart is manager of Minnesota Housing's home mortgage programs and has worked in the agency's Single Family Division since 1997.